chipguyhere/chipguyOS/docs/EEPROM_counter_scheme.md

 When the control byte is erased, it is 0xFF, and the first word becomes the count.
 The first word (word[0]) is initialized to contain the initial count.
 The counter is consistent.
 Then all remaining words are erased, as are their control bits.

-Next, the first control byte is updated to 0b10110111 so the first word becomes an incrementer (its initial value of 0xFFFFFFFF represents zero increment) and incrementers are enabled.
+Next, the first control byte is updated to 0b10111111 so incrementers are allowed.
+Creating the first incrementer will update the first control byte to either 0b10111011 or 0b10110111 depending on whether the first incrementer is large or small.

 ## Small incrementers